Be-Atzmi fosters collaborations and partnerships, some of which are short-term and others long-term (See list of partnerships).

 Partnerships with social change organizations

 To offer enhanced solutions to our program participants.
 Be-Atzmi partners with interfacing and complementary organizations, such as Paamonim (who work on improving financial management skills) or Latet Atid (who enhances the entrepreneurial skills).
 Be-Atzmi also partners with other organizations in order to introduce or amend policies.
-This includes our leading role in the Israeli Forum for Diversity Hiring, which is engaged in promoting workforce diversity in the business community, or the Collective Impact initiative, which seeks to create a fundamental change in how prominent employers view the hiring of Arabs.
+This includes our leading role in the Israeli Forum for Diversity Hiring, which is engaged in promoting workforce diversity in the business community, or the Collective Impact initiative.

 Be-Atzmi is adept at managing partnerships between the public sector, philanthropic foundations and partner associations, and promotes cross-sector partnerships.
 Our partnership with the Ministry of Social Affairs and Social Services and the Ted Arison Family Foundation is a prime example of an effective cooperation, currently implemented in the Employment Empowerment program spearheaded by the Ministry.
 Another example can be found in the Hevra LeMa’an Hevra project (initially developed by Be-Atzmi and OREX-Carestream Ltd. in Yokneam), under which a business organization helps the community by facilitating, mentoring and supporting our program participants during their job search.